zkmkarlsruhe/ofxTensorFlow2/example_style_transfer/README.md

 	}
 };
 ```
-***Note***: The default layout for images in TensorFlow is NHWC (batch, height, width, channel), which is different to openframeWorks' layout (width, height, channel).
+***Note***: The default layout for images in TensorFlow is NHWC (batch size, height, width, channel), which is different to openFrameworks' layout (width, height, channel).
 So an image which is 640 pixels wide and 480 pixels high is given as an tensor of `[1, 480, 640, 3]`.
 Check this [link](https://oneapi-src.github.io/oneDNN/understanding_memory_formats.html) for more details.